Port Charlotte Trusts Attorneys

 Our Law Firm Has a History Built on Probate and Trust Administration in Florida

-Mellor & Grissinger is a North Port area law firm that was founded more than 30 years ago with estate planning and probate as its key practice areas.
-Generations of Florida residents have entrusted probate and trust administration needs to attorneys of Mellor & Grissinger.
+Mellor, Grissinger & Backo, LLP is a North Port area law firm that was founded more than 30 years ago with estate planning and probate as its key practice areas.
+Generations of Florida residents have entrusted probate and trust administration needs to attorneys of Mellor, Grissinger & Backo, LLP.

 Learn how our Florida law firm can assist your family in the probate and trust administration process — including advising executors, trustees or estate representatives of their fiduciary responsibilities.
 State laws passed as recently as 2009 clarify the rights and responsibilities of those who execute and administer estates.